How to Rebuild Your Life After Burnout (Without Starting Over)

 over-responsibility

-A stable life requires defined boundaries.
+A stable life needs clear edges.

 What is no longer negotiable?